telepresenceio/telepresence/quick-start.md

 ## Set Up Your Cluster

-We recommended that you use an empty development Kubernetes cluster for this guide.
+We recommended using an empty development Kubernetes cluster for this guide.
 You'll use this cluster to run a demo web app and test out Telepresence.
 You must have access via RBAC to create and update deployments and services in the cluster.

-1. First clone clone the repo containing the web app code and Kubernetes YAML files:
+1. First clone the repo containing the web app code and Kubernetes YAML files:

   ```
   git clone https://github.com/datawire/amb-code-quickstart-app.git